56 Best Things to Do in Japan for an Unforgettable Trip (2025)

 19) Experience Sensory Overload at the Robot Restaurant

 Update: Robot Restaurant is currently closed.
-It is due to reopen but no date has been set.
+It was due to reopen but no date has been set.
 In the meantime, the Samurai Restaurant in Shinjuku is run by the same people and offers a similar over-the-top experience.

 The Robot Restaurant is one of the weirdest things to do in Japan.